dribnet/purvs/README.md

 ## PS4 MDDN 342 2018
-I have desided to intergate my idea and make a combination of flowers and snowflakes.I also fixed the tour
+I have desided to intergate my idea and make a combination of flowers and snowflakes.I also fixed the tour. for now im cleaning up my code.
+I was able to add animation on the flowers.
+Im still trying to play around with the animation